Are you thinking about selling your artwork? In this post, discover how to sell paintings and make money doing something you love.

 - The Digital Marketer: Ten New Skills You Must Learn to Stay Relevant and Customer – Centric by Larry Weber

 Don’t forget to sign up for my free weekly newsletter.
-I will send you five art marketing articles every Friday morning.
+I will send you art marketing articles every week to help you sell your art online.

 Learning how to sell paintings is easy as long as you know where to start.
 Best wishes on your success.